Babar/multilingual/README.md

 ## An important note

 **There is no Jekyll standard for multilingual sites** and many plugins will not work properly with this setup.
-Octopress and it's plugins are being designed to support multilingual features, but without a standard, some use-cases may be overlooked.
+Octopress and its plugins are being designed to support multilingual features, but without a standard, some use-cases may be overlooked.
 If you have a problem with an Octopress plugin supporting your multilingual site, please file an issue and we'll do our best to address it.